libor-m/ngs-course/best-practice.rst

 Essentials
 ----------
 Always use ``screen`` for any serious work.
-Failing to use screen will cause your jobs being interrupted when the network link fails (given you're working remotely), and it will make you keep your home computer running even if your calculation is running on a remote server.
+Not using screen will cause your jobs being interrupted when the network link fails (given you're working remotely), and it will make you keep your home computer running even if your calculation is running on a remote server.

 Track system resources usage with ``htop``.
 System that is running low on memory won't perform fast.
 System with many cores where only one core ('CPU') is used should be used for more tasks - or can finish your task much faster, if used correctly.

 Data organization
 -----------------
 Make a new directory for each project.
 Put all your data into subdirectories.
 Use symbolic links to reference huge data that are reused by more projects in your current project directory.
 Prefix your directory names with 2 digit numbers, if your projects have more than few subdirectories.
 Increase the number as the data inside is more and more 'processed'.